Jay-Wani/aws-nodejs-app/README.md

-# hapi-rest-demo
+# aws-nodejs-app
-A SpiderTutorial Demo project
+A nodejs app for aws